Cummings

 Format and Rhyme

-13).
-The lines are iambic, and major accents
+syllables (and sometimes thirteen).
+The lines are iambic,

-occur on the sixth and 12th syllables; two minor accents occur, one before
+and major accents occur on the sixth and twelfth syllables; two minor accents

-the sixth syllable and one before the twelfth syllable.
-A pause (caesura)
+occur, one before the sixth syllable and one before the twelfth syllable.

-translations of Alexandrine verse.
-The name Alexandrine derives
+verse.
+The name Alexandrine derives from a twelfth-century work

-about the absence of Theseus (Thésée), about Phaedra (Phèdre),
+of Theseus (Thésée), about Phaedra (Phèdre), and about

-and about his plans to search for Theseus.
-Theramenes replies with questions
+his plans to search for Theseus.
+Theramenes replies with questions about

 Hippolyte